How to Write a Vision Statement

 To write a vision statement, focus on the basics of your mission statement and extrapolate key information; where do you want your business to be five years from now?
 What do you want your company to have accomplished?

 Forming a mental picture will help.
-If you have trouble visualizing your business, mentally script your own news byte.
+If you have trouble visualizing your business, mentally script your news byte.
 Imagine that you, the CEO of your company, are being profiled in the media.
-What are you and your company being recognized for?
+For what are you and your company being recognized?
 For instance, if your current business involves yoga instruction, you might imagine yourself being featured on the news for opening your twelfth franchise.
 Or perhaps for offering different types of yoga instruction or for innovating the way yoga is taught.

 Maybe when you were picturing the future of your company, you saw a whole list of achievements scroll by or imagined all sorts of disjointed clips.
 To write a vision statement, we need to distill your vision into a usable form.
 Use the following formula to shape your vision statement: